Swalwell Depot site, Whickham Bank

-In March 2007 Gateshead Council determined part of the former Gateshead Council Swalwell Depot site, (now in private ownership), and the adjacent White House site (as marked in red on the location plan, and as situated within the Council's area), as contaminated land for the purposes of section 78A(2) of the Act because:
+Gateshead Council Swalwell Depot site, (now in private ownership), and the adjacent White House site area has been identified as contaminated land for the purposes of section 78A(2) of the Act because:

-The Council had identified a source (contaminant), a pathway and a receptor with respect to the current use of the land and was satisfied that this pollutant linkage presented a significant possibility of significant harm being caused to that receptor.
+The Council has identified a source (contaminant), a pathway and a receptor with respect to the current use of the land and is satisfied that this pollutant linkage presents a significant possibility of significant harm being caused to that receptor.

 Hydrocarbon contamination from leaking former underground fuel storage tanks on the Council Depot site contaminated this area and migrated to the adjacent White House.

 Ground water, Ingestion of soil, dermal contact, inhalation of internal and external vapours.

 Human beings, Property, ground water and surface water.